NICOclub

 Article Series

-• Vendor Spotlight: Wiring Specialties5843
+• Vendor Spotlight: Wiring Specialties

-• Review: Wiring Specialties S13 Engine Harness (SR20DET)8380
+• Review: Wiring Specialties S13 Engine Harness (SR20DET)

 In July 2001, Wiring Specialties began their journey into the world of performance tuning and Nissan engine swaps.
 Through grueling research and development, they have been able to develop and deliver industry leading, reliable Engine Conversion Wiring Services to the Nissan enthusiast community.
 All of their research and development is done in-house and work is documented to ensure reliability, consistency and customer support.
 Their commitment to delivering the best wiring solutions to the customer does not stop with performing the wiring work, but is backed with an industry-exclusive 7-day per week phone support.